 Some truth adheres to all of these arguments, and their interrelation and broadness makes them difficult to isolate or refute.
-But all is not lost to the liberal cause, for the great bugbear of our age is less moral evil—something we find difficult to define—than hypocrisy, and the argument for fairness need look no further to prove its point.
+But all is not lost to the reformist cause, for the great bugbear of our age is less moral evil — something we find difficult to define — than hypocrisy, and the argument for fairness need look no further to prove its point.
 Capitalism does not set up a system in which handicaps to opportunity may be overcome by those with extraordinary talents or persistence.
 It does not seek to award the fruits of enterprise according to some gender or racial bias.
 It does not idealize an economic race in which some competitors must begin far behind or far ahead of others by virtue of an accident of birth.
 Its premise is equality of opportunity: an equal shot at the American dream and this promise, unlike the egalitarian dream of equal outcomes, is an idealization of an equality of degree of opportunity that is possible according to their own vision.
 To accept anything less is to participate in a system that is less than free enterprise promises, and, in actuality, one that is less than free.
 The irreducible prerequisite for capitalism is the equal starting line, and in pursuit of that goal held sacred by its defenders, a great deal of the stain of inequality can be bleached out of the system.